You talkin’ to me?

 How to use your avatar

 Assembling all of this information into a fully-realised person allows your business to cater to their needs.
 You can also determine if your target audience is different from your competitors’, and leverage any distinction as your point of difference.
 Once your target audience is clear, you can direct your marketing through the most effective channels in order to reach them.
-Start your next social media post calling out your target audience, for example: “Calling all Interior Designers!” and see if you notice a difference in engagement.
+Start your next social media post calling out your target audience, for example: “Calling all Interior Designers!” and see if you notice a difference.
 Then send me a message and let me know the result!
-Your website is also the perfect place to speak directly to your target audience, helping them to feel seen and understood which builds trust in you – and if you need help with that – check out my website services over here!